-In the past, only doctors, therapists and professional athletes knew how to use foam rollers but now, they’re becoming increasing popular with the general public, especially since they can be used at home.
-Foam rolling can be performed with a simple foam roll, lacrosse ball, Theracane, or even just your hands.
-These are four reasons to do it.
+In the past, only doctors, therapists and professional athletes knew how to use foam rollers, but now, they’re becoming increasing popular with the general public, especially since they can be used at home.
+Foam rolling can be performed with a simple foam roller, lacrosse ball, or even just your hands.
+Here are some of the proposed benefits.

 Benefit #1: Improves Circulation/Blood Flow

-How It works: Foam rollers mimic the action of massage therapy by applying pressure to various parts of the circulatory system: capillaries, veins and arteries.
-It’s tantamount to a workout for the circulatory system!
+Here’s how it works: Foam rollers mimic the action of massage therapy by applying pressure to various parts of the circulatory system: capillaries, veins and arteries.
+It’s tantamount to a workout for the circulatory system.

 Secondary effects include release of lactic acid deposits, stimulation of lymph nodes, and pushing into muscle and connective tissues, releasing tension.
 Circulation is improved as muscles are loosened, resulting in improved oxygen delivery.